safaa-alnabulsi/coat-of-arms/README.md

     streamlit run view_crops.py

-6- To check the loss/accuracy while training with tensorboard, run the following command next to `runs` folder.
+6- To check the loss/accuracy while training with tensorboard, run the following command next to `logs/experiments` folder.
 The server will start in http://localhost:6006/ :

-    ~/tub/coat-of-arms/notebooks (main*) » tensorboard --logdir=runs --bind_all
+    tensorboard --logdir=logs/experiments/ --bind_all

+__Note__: if you want to see results from more than one experiment, you need to run it:

+    tensorboard --logdir_spec ExperimentA:path/to/dir,ExperimentB:another/path/to/somewhere

 7- to generate dataset